Christopher Bell (racing driver)'s Success and Achievements in Timeline

 On August 13, 2019, Christopher Bell and his team won their first-ever start in the World of Outlaws NOS Energy Drink Sprint Car Series at Tri-State Speedway.

-On September 21, 2019, in the team's first-ever race, CB Industries won the Jim Ford Classic.
+On September 21, 2019, CB Industries, in their inaugural race, achieved victory at the Jim Ford Classic.

 2024: Return to Dirt Racing and Tulsa Shootout Win